Download EWG's Healthy Living AppClose

 Some researchers dispute these concerns about ingredients with anti-inflammatory effects.36,53 They cite studies showing that, in addition to inhibiting sunburn, high SPF sunscreens protect against biological markers of UV skin damage.30,54

 Antioxidants such as vitamin A, C and E, and botanical extracts are common in sunscreen.
-They are added based on the theory that these substances may impart some additional skin protection by “quenching” or reducing free radicals caused by UVA rays,55 which damage skin DNA, proteins and lipids.
-Some studies find that the addition of antioxidant vitamins and botanicals like caffeine and echinacea have reduced skin damages.56
+They are added based on the theory that these substances may impart additional skin protection by “quenching” or reducing free radicals caused by UVA rays,55 which damage skin DNA, proteins and lipids.
+Some studies find that the addition of antioxidant vitamins and botanicals like caffeine and echinacea have reduced skin damage.56

 EWG has asked the FDA to examine the use of SPF boosters and other inactive ingredients in sunscreens.41C) Poorly formulated or old sunscreens may separate, making it impossible to coat skin evenly.

 Water- and sweat-resistant formulations use polymers or other technologies to resist degradation.
-EWG’s UV modeling and in-vitro sunscreen testing do not assess these qualities in sunscreen formulations.
+EWG’s UV modeling and in vitro sunscreen testing do not assess these qualities in sunscreen formulations.
 The FDA requires sunscreens marketed as water-resistant to submit third-party verification of this claim.
 The FDA does not require manufacturers to prove that aerosols marketed for use on wet skin provide the sun protection they claim.
 By contrast, Canada requires companies to submit data to justify claims that a product works on “wet” or “sweaty” skin.58

 Over time, cycles of heating and cooling can cause sunscreen ingredients to separate or clump in the bottle or tube.
 These products will not provide a thick, uniform coating on the skin surface, and will lead to poor skin protection and sunburn.
 Some sunscreen labels instruct users to shake the product before applying.
 Others are stamped with expiration dates.D) Some sunscreens contain active ingredients that break down in the presence of UV rays.